 PHM-USA and Canada organize a delegation of 700 people attending.
 PHM-USA and Canada organize an encounter of organizations from 17 countries present, and that work on mining issues.
 Those attending the encounter developed the statement “Defending People’s Health and Environment from Extractive Industries” and the extractive industries working group is launched.

-At a Steering Council meeting held after the Assembly, Lanny Smith and Sarah Shannon formally complete their shared tenure on the Global Steering Council, and present PHM North America’s proposal for a shared leadership group of 3 members taking turns representing PHM North America: Leigh Haynes (PHM-USA), Baj Mukhopadhyay (PHM Canada), and Lexi Bambas Nolan (PHM-USA, as alternate) for the next 3 year term.
+At a Steering Council meeting following PHA3, Lanny Smith and Sarah Shannon formally complete their shared tenure on the Global Steering Council and present PHM North America’s proposal for shared leadership structure: a group of 3 members taking turns representing PHM North America.
+Upon approval of the proposal, Leigh Haynes (PHM-USA), Baj Mukhopadhyay (PHM Canada), and Lexi Bambas Nolan (PHM-USA, as alternate) become the PHM-North America representation on the global steering council for the next 3 year term.

 Lily Walkover, Alex Luger, Linda Sharp and others from PHM-USA are the core faculty and organizers of the IPHU held at Cal State Northridge.
 Themes included: Environmental Justice and Right to Health for immigrants.
 In addition to a strong presence from southern California, participants traveled from Jackson Mississippi, Seattle, New York, Arizona, and Texas to attend.